• 103 Borough Road

 Overview

-I am Professor of Art and Computational Culture at LSBU, where I am Director of the Digital x Data Research Centre, and co-Director of Centre for the Study of the Networked Image (CSNI).
-Previously I worked at University of Plymouth, where I did my PhD (2006) and at Aarhus University (since 2010) where I am Adjunct in Digital Design and Information Studies.
+I am Professor of Art and Computational Culture, Director of the Digital x Data Research Centre, and co-Director of Centre for the Study of the Networked Image (CSNI) at LSBU.
+Previously I worked at University of Plymouth, where I did my PhD (2006).
+I worked at Aarhus University (2010-17) and am now Honorary Professor in Digital Design and Information Studies in the School of Culture and Communications.
 In addition, I am adjunct faculty of Transart Institute, an independent art school registered in the New York (since 2006).
 Previously I have held curatorial positions at Camerawork in Education/Outreach (1994-98) and Arnolfini as adjunct for online projects (2008-13) and was co-Director of MA Curating Art and Public Programmes, in partnership with Whitechapel Gallery (2020-24).
 I have held Visiting Scholar positions at the Computer Lab, University of Cambridge (2016), and Digital Visual Studies, Max Planck/University of Zurich (2022).

 Research Interests